 In Washington, there are certain dispensaries that only serve medical marijuana patients and designated caregivers.
 However, more and more dispensaries throughout the state continue to expand to serve the needs of recreational marijuana users.
 In order to purchase recreational marijuana at a licensed dispensary individuals must be at least 21 years old and bring a state identification card or driver’s license Residents under the age of 21 must have a physician-approved medical need in order to legally purchase marijuana in the state.

 Over time, more states have moved towards enacting policies that authorize the creation of marijuana delivery services.
-As of December of 2018 there are no legal marijuana delivery services in Washington.
+As of now, here are no legal marijuana delivery services in Washington.
 Although some people have received marijuana deliveries in the past or are currently receiving deliveries, this is a legal risk that could lead to serious consequences.

 In 2018, the Washington State Legislature considered authorizing licensed marijuana retailers to provide home delivery services to both registered medical marijuana patients and designated caregivers.
 Although the bill (HB 2574) gained momentum, it has since been stalled within legislative committees.
 However, the state legislature did authorize the Washington State Liquor and Cannabis Board to study options for how to best authorize and implement legal delivery services within the state.